ENTER OUR VIDEOS

 Symbols in Art: Crucifix engraved in her heart, three small stones marked with symbols of the Holy Trinity, Augustinian habit.

-Invoked For: Healing of physical and spiritual heart troubles, perseverance in suffering, deeper prayer, and fidelity to one’s vocation
+Invoked For: Healing of physical and spiritual heart troubles, perseverance in suffering, deeper prayer, devotion to the Holy Trinity, and fidelity to one’s vocation.

 Clare of the Cross, Chiara da Montefalco, Chiara della Croce